asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### Resetting Teams

 I've encountered agile transformation consultants who encourage every team in a development organization to have identical practices.
 I don't necessarily fault them for this advice, they are trying to accomplish a lot in a very short period of time.
-Further, the experience level of teams within the organization can vary significantly.
+Further, the experience level of teams within organizations can vary significantly.
 The unfortunate result of this however forces every team to follow strict formulas.
 I've heard one consultant say, _"I know that some of you have been agile practitioners for a decade, but everyone here has to go back to Shu and follow these steps exactly."_ That comment illustrated that the consultant didn't understand what effect that would have on the productivity and morale of the organization.

 #### The Cost of Ri Teams Operating at Shu

-One important discovery resulting from Dreyfus model research is that researchers have found if experts follow the same rules that they devised for novices, the experts performed at a novice level.<sup>[1](#research)</sup>
+One important discovery resulting from Dreyfus model research is that researchers have found that if experts follow the same rules that they devised for novices, the experts performed at a novice level.<sup>[1](#research)</sup>

 ### Scrum "By-the-Books"